Are you a potential member of the class action? Complete the Auto-Evaluation today

 - having your domicile or your residence in Quebec when you suffered from abuse of power.

-You are a “First subclass member” if you meet the criteria as a “Main class member” and suffered from abuse of power because of belonging to the language group of French speakers.
+You are a “First subclass member” if you meet the criteria as a “Main class member” and suffered the injury by reason of belonging to the language group of French locutors.

-You are a “Second subclass member” if you meet the criteria as a “Main class member” and suffered from abuse of power because of your activities related to freedom of association and the right to unionize.
+You are a “Second subclass member” if you meet the criteria as a “Main class member” and suffered the injury by reason of your activities related to freedom of association and the right to unionize.

-You are an “Excluded person” if the nature of your injuries mean that you belong to the class governed by the judgement of the Federal Court rendered on May 30, 2017 in the matter of Merlo v.
+You are an “Excluded person” if you belong to the class governed by the judgment of the Federal Court rendered on May 30, 2017 in the matter of Merlo v.
 Canada (file no. T-1685-16), unless you have opted out of that class action.

 The word “staff” includes alternatively: